l3nz/cli-matic/Deploy.md

 And commit with a message "Fixing #XX - Description"

 Do not forget to edit the Changelog.

+Also, make sure you check test coverage - can it be improved?

+	lein cloverage

 ## Pushing to Clojars